aroceu/recs-template/README.md

 # Installation

-1. Go to the template for [media recs](media) or [fanfiction recs](fanfiction), depending on which template you would like to use.
+1. Go to the preview template for [media recs](https://fan.kingdra.net/recs/media) or [fanfiction recs](https://fan.kingdra.net/recs/fanfiction), depending on which template you would like to use.
 You may use both.

 2. On the template webpage, right click and select *View Page Source*.